ossia/score-docs/docs/quick-start/saving-recalling-devices-state.md

 permalink: /quick-start/saving-and-recalling-devices-state.html
 ---

-*Score* provides a number of tools to author precise control of the various devices involved in your project.
+*ossia score* provides a number of tools to author precise control of the various devices involved in your project.
 Here we will focus on two basic elements:
 - saving some devices' state (aka making snapshots) to be recalled during the execution of your scenario
 - writing automations for some parameters